astuyve/astuyve.github.io/_posts/2023-12-28-containers-on-lambda.md

 This post focuses on analyzing the performance of container-based Lambda functions with simple, reproducible tests.
 The next post will delve into how the Lambda team pulled off this performance win.
 If you don't want to wait, you can watch my summary on [youtube](todo) now.

 ## Performance Tests
 I set off to test this new container image strategy by creating several identical functions across zip and container-based packaging schemes.
 These varied from 0mb of additional dependencies, up to the 250mb limit of zip-based Lambda functions.
+I'm **not** directly comparing the size of the final image with the size of the zip file, because containers include an OS and system libraries, so they are natively much larger than zip files.

 As usual, I'm testing the **round trip** request time for a cold start from within the same region.
 I'm not using init duration, which [does not include the time to load bytes into the function sandbox](https://youtu.be/2EDNcPvR45w?t=1421).